mckfarm/16S_demo_2023/docs/01_qiime_intro.md

 - Make a `raw_reads` directory in your own working folder, then selectively copy files with the extension `fastq.gz` into your `raw_reads` folder (hint: use a wildcard * with the cp function to grab files that match the extension)
 - Directly copy the `raw_reads` folder from the above location into your project folder (hint: copy the directory recursively with the -r flag to copy all the files within the `raw_reads` directory)

-To check if you created your directory properly and copied the reads correctly, make sure you check the directory with `ls` or use a program with a GUI to look at your files
+To check if you created your directory properly and copied the reads correctly, make sure you check the directory with `ls` or use a program with a GUI to look at your files.